FlorinTeo/CodeStepByStep/BJP_ch16/ToPalindrome/toPalindrome.md

-Write a method **toPalindrome** that appends to a list all its nodes <u>before the last one</u>, but in reverse order, such that the list becomes a palindrome.
+Write a method **toPalindrome** that appends to a list all but its last node.
+They are appended in reverse order, such that the list becomes a palindrome.

 For example, if a variable called _list_ contains the following sequence: